 Shirataki noodles (aka miracle noodles) are known for being free from almost all calories, protein and fat.
-With our ultimate guide, you’ll discover what they’re made from, how to cook them and what makes them different to other noodles.
+With our ultimate guide to this popular Japanese food, you’ll discover what they’re made from, how to cook them and what makes them different to other noodles.

 What are shirataki noodles?